Off-Grid Solar andWind-Generated

 you are using water straight from the well, or other source that is

-As gross as it might sound, it's actually really amazing that there are
+As gross as it might sound, it's actually really amazing that

 some nematodes that ONLY prefer human hosts!
-So when

-Let's jump right in to the cure.
 It's not always possible

 to cleanse our water intake, so the following is a need-to-know for all